-This means with Site Preparations LLC your foundation is set to hold its appearance and position for years, not to mention keeping your shed level and preventing it from settling as it ages.
+This means with Site Prep your foundation is set to hold its appearance and position for years, not to mention keeping your shed level and preventing it from settling as it ages.

 4. A site preparation contractor is used to coordinating with builders

 What would be worse than having your builder show up to your job, only to realize that the foundation was not prepared to the proper specifications?

 Site Prep works with many different shed and structure companies in the Mid-Atlantic area and they expect us to prepare their project foundations the right way.
 Hire a site preparation company your builder can trust!